asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 However, this measure does not represent well the performance of the student, as not all the subjects have the same importance and require the same effort to pass.
 Subjects with more credits require more work and must have more weight in the calculation of the mean.

-In this case is better to use the weighted mean, using the credits as the weights of grades, as a representative measure of the student effort
+In this case it is better to use the weighted mean, using the credits as the weights of grades, as a representative measure of the student effort

 $$\bar{x}_p = \frac{\sum x_ip_i}{\sum p_i} = \frac{5\cdot 6+3\cdot 4+6\cdot 8}{6+4+8}= \frac{90}{18} = 5 \text{ points}.$$